Braves vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 44 of the 67 games they were the moneyline favorite this season (65.7%).
+- The Braves have won 66.2% of the games this season when they were favored on the moneyline (45-23).

-- The Braves have an implied moneyline win probability of 60% in this contest.
+- Based on this matchup's moneyline, the Braves' implied win probability is 61.5%.

-- Atlanta has combined with opponents to hit the over on the total 44 times this season for a 44-31-3 record against the over/under.
+- Atlanta has had an over/under set by bookmakers 79 times, and have combined with opponents to go over the total in 44 of those games (44-32-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!